lwijshoff/waldjugend-plugin/CONTRIBUTING.md

 If you're working locally, you can use tools like [Husky](https://typicode.github.io/husky/) and [Commitlint](https://commitlint.js.org/#/) to validate your commits before they’re submitted.

-## 🤖 Auto-Generated Changelog

-We use GitHub Actions to auto-generate the `CHANGELOG.md` file from commit history.
-Please make sure your commits follow the format above so your changes are properly documented.

 Thanks again for contributing! 💚